zkemail/ether-email-auth/packages/contracts/README.md

 4. `forge script script/DeployCommons.s.sol:Deploy --rpc-url $RPC_URL --chain-id $CHAIN_ID --etherscan-api-key $ETHERSCAN_API_KEY --broadcast --verify -vvvv`

 #### Deploy Each Wallet.
-After deploying common contracts, you can deploy a proxy contract of `SimpleWallet`, which is an example contract supporting our email-based account recovery.
+After deploying common contracts, you can deploy a proxy contract of `SimpleWallet`, which is an example contract supporting our email-based account recovery by `RecoveryController`.
 1. Check that the env values of `DKIM`, `VERIFIER`, `EMAIL_AUTH_IMPL`, and `SIMPLE_WALLET_IMPL` are the same as those output by the `DeployCommons.s.sol` script.
-2. `forge script script/DeploySimpleWallet.s.sol:Deploy --rpc-url $RPC_URL --chain-id $CHAIN_ID --broadcast -vvvv`
+2. `forge script script/DeployRecoveryController.s.sol:Deploy --rpc-url $RPC_URL --chain-id $CHAIN_ID --broadcast -vvvv`

 ## Specification
 There are four main contracts that developers should understand: `IDKIMRegistry`, `Verifier`, `EmailAuth` and `EmailAccountRecovery`.